sonic-net/SONiC/doc/vrrp/VRRP_Adaptation_HLD.md

 ### Feature Description

-Each interface on which VRRP will be enabled must have at least one Macvlan device configured with the virtual MAC and placed in the proper operation mode.
+FRR has already accomplished the VRRP protocol implementation.
+The implementation uses Linux macvlan devices to implement the shared virtual MAC feature of the protocol.Each interface on which VRRP will be enabled must have at least one Macvlan device configured with the virtual MAC and placed in the proper operation mode.
 The addresses backed up by VRRP are assigned to these interfaces.

 Suppose you have an interface eth0 with the following configuration:
 ```